traverson/traverson/README.md

 TODO

-Other Formats Media Types Besides JSON
+Other Media Types Besides JSON
 --------------------------------------

 In the far future, Traverson might also support HTML APIs and/or XML APIs.
 [HAL](http://stateless.co/hal_specification.html) is also interesting, although you already can use Traverson with `application/hal+json`, but a specialized HalJsonWalker might make better use of the standardized HAL format.